 - IEC Electropedia – Also known as the International Electrotechnical Vocabulary, or IEC 60050, this online service gives users direct access to the most current terms and definitions in the electrotechnical sector.

-acceptable risk — risk that may be readily allowed by affected persons, based on an based on an informed decision Note 1: Accepted risks may be subject to periodic monitoring and reduction, particularly when the values of society change, or when new information regarding the risk becomes available, thus making previously acceptable risks unacceptable.
-Note 2: Where is thought to be extremely low, risks are often accepted based on a presumption of safety rather than an informed decision about a particular risk.
-MS101 Note: This definition is a proposed definition that has not been officially published, thus the lack of citation.
+- risk that may be readily allowed by affected persons, based on an based on an informed decision Note 1: Accepted risks may be subject to periodic monitoring and reduction, particularly when the values of society change, or when new information regarding the risk becomes available, thus making previously acceptable risks unacceptable.
+Note 2: Where residual risk is thought to be extremely low, risks are often accepted based on a presumption of safety rather than an informed decision about a particular risk.
+MS101 Note: This definition is a proposed definition that has not been officially published, thus the lack of citation. :-)See ‘tolerable risk’

 NOTE A normative document on a technical subject, if prepared with the coöperation of concerned interests by consultation and consensus procedures, is presumed to constitute an acknowledged rule of technology at the time of its approval.

 ISO Guide 2:2004, §1.5

 - separate part of an interlocking device which transmits the state of the guard (closed or not closed) to the actuating system NOTE 1 A guard mounted cam, a key, a shaped tongue, a reflector, a magnet, an RFID tag are examples of actuators.
 NOTE 2 See also Annex A to E. NOTE 3 See examples of actuators in Figure 2.
 ISO 14119, §3.12 [See also Coded Actuator]

 - Actuating System